onlabsorg/olojs/docs/document.md

         // text: "Bob is 27 years old."
 ```

 For a more in depth documentation of the `document` module, read the
 [olo.document API](./api/document.md).

 ## Documents custom markup

 Olojs documents are markup-agnostic in that the rendered content is just the
 plain text obtained by replacing the inline expressions with their stringified
 value.
 Nonetheless any markup language can theoretically be used; let's see how.

 The `evaluate` function returns a `text` string and a `data` namespace.

 - the `data` object contains all the names defined in the [swan] expressions
-- the `text` string obtained by replacing each [swan] expression with its
+- the `text` string is obtained by replacing each [swan] expression with its
   stringified value (plain text) and decorating it via
   `returnedText = await data.__render__(plainText)`.

 Therefore, if you want to render the document as markdown, you can decorate its
 plain text by defining a `__render__` function that takes a markdown text as
 input and returns HTML markup as output.
 Such a function is buit-in in the
 olojs expression library.
 For example, the following text will render as markdown:

 ```